flipdishbytes/api-client-csharp/docs/EventsApi.md

             try
             {
-                // Get order events by customer
+                // Get order events by customer  For technical reasons, the number of records returned is limited to 100.
                 RestApiEventSearchPaginationResult result = apiInstance.GetOrderEventsByCustomer(customerId, limit, page, start, end, name);
                 Debug.WriteLine(result);
             }